O937-blip/SimIR/README.md

 3. The dataloader follows Detectron2 that contains:
    (1) A dataset registrator
    (2) A dataset mapper.
-   Here we provide a mapper and a registrator template for the NUAA dataset, tsv format.
+   Here we provide a mapper and a registrator template for the NUAA dataset, tsv format (SimIR/datasets).
 If you want to load your datasets in other formats, please read the tutorial of [detectron 2](https://detectron2.readthedocs.io/en/latest/tutorials/datasets.html).
 4. Please modify SimIR/Semantic-SAM/datasets/build.py to support the new dataset configuration logic, for example:
    ```
    **PLEASE MAKE SURE TO IMPORT YOUR DATASET MAPPER AND EVALUATION SCRIPT**